University of Kentucky's Department of Veterinary Science responds to Nocardioform placentitis

 The disease was first identified and tracked in 1986.
 Related bacteria are ubiquitous in the U.S. and around the world, but researchers have been unable to pinpoint where the causative bacteria emerge in the environment.

-According to Barry Ball, DVM, PhD, Dipl.
-ACT, Albert G Clay Endowed Chair in Equine Reproduction at the Gluck Center, diagnosing affected mares before an abortion diagnosis remains difficult.
+According to Ball, a Gluck Center faculty researcher specializing in equine reproduction, diagnosing affected mares before an abortion diagnosis remains difficult.
 While Nocardioform placentitis diagnoses can be made following pathological examination of the placenta, pre-partum/abortion diagnosis relies on abdominal ultrasonographic examination of the uterus, where changes may only be noted once the disease has progressed significantly.

 He said the intermittent occurrence of the disease complicates researchers’ work to better understand the origin of Nocardioform placentitis and improve its diagnosis.

 According to research done at UK, the disease will sometimes result in the loss of the foal, but other times may only show up as a change or series of changes in the placenta with no noticeable effect on the foal.
 Because the bacterial infection is limited to the placenta, the foal itself is not infected.
 The foal can be underweight at birth or born healthy with the only sign anything was amiss being the telltale lesions found on the placenta.